0xAX/linux-insides/Booting/linux-bootstrap-2.md

 ENDPROC(memset)
 ```

-As you can read above, it uses `fastcall` calling conventions as the `memcpy` function, it means that function gets parameters from `ax`, `dx` and `cx` registers.
+As you can read above, it uses `fastcall` calling conventions like the `memcpy` function, which means that the function gets parameters from `ax`, `dx` and `cx` registers.

 Generally `memset` is like a memcpy implementation.
-It saves value of `di` register on the stack and puts `ax` value into `di` which is the address of `biosregs` structure.
-Next is `movzbl` instruction, which copies `dl` value to the low 2 bytes of `eax` register.
-The rest 2 high bytes  of `eax` will be filled by zeros.
+It saves the value of the `di` register on the stack and puts the `ax` value into `di` which is the address of the `biosregs` structure.
+Next is the `movzbl` instruction, which copies the `dl` value to the low 2 bytes of the `eax` register.
+The remaining 2 high bytes  of `eax` will be filled with zeros.

-The next instruction multiplies `eax` value on the `0x01010101`.
-It needs because `memset` will copy by 4 bytes at the time.
-For example we need to fill structure with `0x7` byte with memset. `eax` will contain `0x00000007` value in this case.
-So if we multiply `eax` on `0x01010101`, we will get `0x07070707` and now we can copy this 4 bytes into structure. `memset` uses `rep; stosl` instructions for copying `eax` into `es:di`.
+The next instruction multiplies `eax` with `0x01010101`.
+It needs to because `memset` will copy 4 bytes at the same time.
+For example we need to fill a structure with `0x7` with memset. `eax` will contain `0x00000007` value in this case.
+So if we multiply `eax` with `0x01010101`, we will get `0x07070707` and now we can copy these 4 bytes into the structure. `memset` uses `rep; stosl` instructions for copying `eax` into `es:di`.

 The rest of the `memset` function does almost the same as `memcpy`.

-After that `biosregs` structure filled with `memset`, `bios_putchar` calls [0x10](http://www.ctyme.com/intr/rb-0106.htm) interruption which prints a character.
-After it checks was serial port initialized or not and writes a character there with [serial_putchar](https://github.com/torvalds/linux/blob/master/arch/x86/boot/tty.c#L30) and `inb/outb` instructions if it was set.
+After that `biosregs` structure is filled with `memset`, `bios_putchar` calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt which prints a character.
+Afterwards it checks if the serial port was initialized or not and writes a character there with [serial_putchar](https://github.com/torvalds/linux/blob/master/arch/x86/boot/tty.c#L30) and `inb/outb` instructions if it was set.

 Heap initialization
 --------------------------------------------------------------------------------

-After the stack and bss section were prepared in the [header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) (see previous [part](linux-bootstrap-1.md)), need to initialize the [heap](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L116) with the [init_heap](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L116) function.
+After the stack and bss section were prepared in [header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) (see previous [part](linux-bootstrap-1.md)), the kernel needs to initialize the [heap](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L116) with the [init_heap](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L116) function.

-First of all `init_heap` checks `CAN_USE_HEAP` flag from the `loadflags` kernel setup header and calculates end of the stack if this flag was set:
+First of all `init_heap` checks the `CAN_USE_HEAP` flag from the `loadflags` kernel setup header and calculates the end of the stack if this flag was set:

 ```C
 	char *stack_end;